Effect of color reconnection and rope formation on strange particle production in p+p collisions at $\sqrt{s}=13$ TeV: Results and Discussion

-In Fig.~\ref{fig:dndy_RR18}, multiplicity-dependent $\langle dN/dy \rangle$ for strange hadrons is shown for \texttt{PYTHIA8} Monash tune (default), QCD-based CR mechanism, and rope hadronization (RH).
-It is seen from Fig.~\ref{fig:dndy_RR18} that the \texttt{PYTHIA8} Monash tune describes the $\langle dN/dy \rangle$ of K$^{0}_{s}$ meson, whereas it underestimates the production of strange baryons ($\Lambda$, $\Xi$, and $\Omega$).
-However, the QCD-based CR (RR = 1.8) scheme, which enables the formation of junctions formed by joining the three color lines, leading to enhanced production of baryons, explains the yields of $\Lambda$ but underestimates multi-strange baryons.
-It also describes the production of the K$^{0}_{s}$ meson.
-On the other hand, the RH in combination with the QCD-based CR mechanism explains the experimental data of K$^{0}_{s}$, $\Xi$ and $\Omega$ whereas it clearly overestimates the yield of $\Lambda$ baryon with $\langle dN/d\eta \rangle_{|\eta| < 0.5}$ $>$ 12.
+In Fig.~\ref{fig:dndy_RR18}, multiplicity-dependent $\langle dN/dy \rangle$ for strange hadrons is shown using \texttt{PYTHIA8} with MPI-based CR, QCD-based CR mechanism, and rope hadronization (RH).
+It is seen from Fig.~\ref{fig:dndy_RR18} that the MPI-based CR describes the $\langle dN/dy \rangle$ of K$^{0}_{s}$ meson, whereas it underestimates the production of strange baryons ($\Lambda$, $\Xi$, and $\Omega$).
+However, the QCD-based CR scheme, which enables the formation of junctions formed by joining the three color lines, leading to enhanced production of baryons, explains the yields of $\Lambda$ containing a single strange quark.
+This investigation also reveals that the QCD-based CR is insufficient to fully explain the production of multi-strange baryons.
+Consequently, there is a need for additional mechanisms related to strangeness production to provide a comprehensive account of the experimental data.
+Moreover, the yield of K$^{0}_{s}$ mesons at higher multiplicities is found to be marginally reduced in the QCD-based Color Reconnection (CR) model compared to the MPI-based CR model.
+This finding is contrary to the trend that is observed for baryons.
+The higher probability of baryon production in the QCD-based CR model is generally associated with the lowering of meson production.
+On the other hand, the rope hadronization phenomena in combination with the QCD-based CR mechanism further increases the effective string tension and thus increases the overall production of baryons.
+The yield of $\Lambda$ baryons which was already explained by the QCD-based CR model is therefore overestimated by the rope hadronization (RH) mechanism.
+The RH in combination with the QCD-based CR mechanism is found to explain the experimental data for multi-strange baryons such as $\Xi$ and $\Omega$.